alexisph/pvpaR/README.md

 _**pvpaR** is a platform for the automatic identification and classification of faults and performance loss in Photovoltaic systems_

-The paper describing the platform will be published in the 43rd IEEE Photovoltaic Specialists conference proceedings, under the title "Development of a Novel Web Application for Automatic Photovoltaic System Performance Analysis and Fault Identification."
+The paper describing the platform was published in the 43rd IEEE Photovoltaic Specialists conference proceedings, under the title "Development of a Novel Web Application for Automatic Photovoltaic System Performance Analysis and Fault Identification."
-A poster will be presented at the above conference on the 8th of June 2016, at 12:00 in Area 9, Exhibit Hall A1, Oregon Convention Center.
+A poster was presented at the above conference on the 8th of June 2016, at 12:00 in Area 9, Exhibit Hall A1, Oregon Convention Center.

 ## Features

-- Import [time-series](https://cran.r-project.org/web/views/TimeSeries.html) of PV system measurements and meteorological conditions
-- Imported data can be in the form of flat files (e.g. csv, xls(x), txt etc.) or database tables (e.g. MySQL, PostgreSQL, Redis, SQLite, MongoDB, Cassandra etc.) or scraped from the [web](https://cran.r-project.org/web/views/WebTechnologies.html)
+- Import [time-series](https://cran.r-project.org/web/views/TimeSeries.html) of PV system and meteorological measurements.
+Imported data can be in the form of flat files (e.g. csv, xls(x), txt etc.) or database tables (e.g. MySQL, PostgreSQL, Redis, SQLite, MongoDB, Cassandra etc.) or scraped from the [web](https://cran.r-project.org/web/views/WebTechnologies.html)
-- User selectable date ranges
+- User selectable date ranges applied to the whole platform
-- Plot measurements and model results as [dynamic graphs](http://dygraphs.com/)
+- Plot measurements and model results in [interactive graphs](http://dygraphs.com/)
-- Model the expected PV system performance from meteorological measurements
+- Model the expected PV system performance from meteorological measurements and past PV system performance
 - Model and [transpose](https://cran.r-project.org/web/packages/solaR/index.html) the incident irradiance to the plane of array
 - Model module temperature
-- Compares model results with recorded measurements and checks for measurement errors
+- Compare model results with actual measurements and indicate measurement errors
-- Identifies outliers and abnormal performance losses
+- Identify faults and sub-optimal performance
-- Classifies the identified faults and shows the occurence of the identified fault
+- Classify identified faults

 ## Usage

-Create a spec file describing the PV system.
+Create a specification file describing the PV system.
 For an example see [specs.R](App/specs.R)

 Run the `runShiny.R` script: